-Walter "Wally" Schirra was the only astronaut who flew in the Mercury, Gemini and Apollo programs.
-Named as one of NASA's "Original Seven" Mercury astronauts in 1959, he remained an astronaut long enough to fly the first manned mission of the Apollo command module that eventually ferried crews to and from the moon.
+Walter "Wally" Schirra was the only one of his fellow astronauts to fly in three NASA programs: Mercury, Gemini and Apollo.
+Named as one of NASA's "Original Seven" Mercury astronauts in 1959, he remained an astronaut long enough to fly the first crewed mission of the Apollo command module that eventually ferried crews to and from the moon.
 He also sat through a pad abort during the Gemini program.

-An aeronautical engineer by training, Schirra joined the U.S. Naval Academy in 1942 and completed a Bachelor of Science degree in 1945.
-He was supposed to join World War II aboard the armored battle cruiser Alaska, but the war ended by the time the boat got to Japan, NASA said in a biography.
+An aeronautical engineer by training, Schirra earned his Bachelor of Science degree from the the U.S. Naval Academy in 1945.
+He was supposed to join a World War II mission aboard the armored battle cruiser Alaska, but the war ended by the time the boat got to Japan, according to a NASA biographyof Schirra.

-Schirra did see combat action in the Korean War, where he flew 90 combat missions.
+Schirra did see combat action in the Korean War from 1950 to 1953, during which he flew 90 combat missions.
 He subsequently became a test pilot at the Naval Ordnance Training Station in California and also attended the Naval Air Test Center at Patuxent River, Maryland, among other duties.

-During the selection process for being a NASA astronaut, doctors found an abnormal growth in Schirra's larynx and eventually opted to remove it.
-"They arranged to give him what was normally a two- or three-month treatment in two to three days in order to get it over with.
-This was Schirra's first clue that he was on the way to becoming one of NASA's first seven astronauts," NASA stated.
+During the selection process for NASA's astronaut program, doctors found an abnormal growth in Schirra's larynx and immediately opted to remove it.
+According to NASA's biography of Schirra, doctors decided to give the prospective astronaut what should have been a two- to three-month treatment in just two or three days to speed up the process.
+This was Schirra's first indication that NASA wanted him to be one of the agency's first seven astronauts.

 Sigma 7's 'micromouse farts'

-Each astronaut in Mercury was assigned responsibility to help develop a system that would be used in space.
-Schirra's was to examine the life-support systems of the spacecraft as well as testing the spacesuits, NASA said.
-Schirra saw several other members of his class fly before he got the chance himself.
+Each astronaut in the Mercury program was assigned a specific responsibility to help develop the system that would be used in space.
+Schirra's assignment was to examine the life-support systems of the spacecraft and test out the spacesuits, according to NASA.

-The next flight — Mercury's fifth — was assigned to Schirra, however.
-He decided to name it Sigma 7 to symbolize engineering excellence, and asked program officials to allow him to turn off the automatic attitude controls to save on fuel.
-This would allow the spacecraft to do more orbits of Earth and lengthen the flight.
+Before the mission, Schirra requested that program officials allow him to turn off the automatic attitude controls during flight to save on fuel, allowing the spacecraft to do more orbits of Earth and lengthen the flight.

 'I had my butt working for me'

-Schirra was then tapped to command Apollo 7, which ended up being the first manned mission after the fatal pad fire that claimed the crew of Apollo 1.
-The veteran astronaut strove to keep tasks to the bare essentials to ensure mission success, but things derailed after Schirra developed a cold and reportedly passed it on to crewmembers Walter Cunningham and Donn Eisele.
+Apollo 7 lifted off on Oct.
+11, 1968.
+The veteran astronaut strove to keep tasks for the crew to the bare essentials to ensure mission success, but things derailed after Schirra developed a cold and reportedly passed it on to fellow crewmembers Walter Cunningham and Donn Eisele.

 After leaving NASA, Schirra undertook numerous business ventures in banking, aviation, oil, advertising and other industries.
 Schirra died in May 2007 of a heart attack.